yu052/DriverMP/README.md

 # DriverMP
-OncoDMP is a cancer driver gene classifier based on a deep neural network using a wealth of prior signaling pathways information.
+DriverMP is a cancer driver gene classifier based on a deep neural network using a wealth of prior signaling pathways information.
 ## Dependencies
 ### R packages
 R 4.0.3